hashicorp/vagrant/website/source/docs/disks/configuration.html.md

 ## Provider Author Guide

 If you are a vagrant plugin author who maintains a provider for Vagrant, this short guide will hopefully give some information on how to use the internal disk config object.

+TODO: Fill out these main points

+- Entry level builtin action `disk` and how to use it as a provider author
+- `id` is unique to each disk config object
+- `provider_config` and how to its structured and how to use/validate it